httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request (if any).

+If the authenticator cannot be validated, this SHOULD be treated as a connection error of type `CERTIFICATE_UNREADABLE`.

 Once the authenticator is accepted, the endpoint can perform any other checks for the acceptability of the certificate itself.
 Clients MUST NOT accept any end-entity certificate from an exported authenticator which does not contain